kkkapu/Solar_Disaggregation/README.md

   - grid: the netload of the aggregate customer
   - consumption: the (total) load of the aggregate customer (= solar + grid)

-  3. Other physical inputs. (obtained from NSRDB dataset)
+  3.Other physical inputs. (obtained from NSRDB dataset)
   - temperature: temperature at the given time index
   - zenith: zenith angle of the sun
   - DHI: diffuse horizontal irradiance